microsoft/AirSim/docs/build.md

   ![Epic launcher install](images/epic_launcher_install.png).

 ## Install Dependencies
-AirSim code has two external dependencies: Eigen library and Boost library.
+AirSim code has two external dependencies:
-  2. If you don't have already, [install Eigen](install_eigen.md).
+  1. If you don't have already, [install Eigen](install_eigen.md).
+  2. We use [rpclib](https://github.com/rpclib/rpclib.git) which is included as a git submodule.
+So you don't have any setup to do for this one.

 ## Get the Code and Build
   1. You need Visual Studio 2015 Update 3 (make sure to install VC++).
 Other versions haven't been tested.